724-465-2662

 The Indiana County Technology Center – ICTC is a technical school that provides vocational education and training for area high schools, continuing vocational training for adults, and sponsorship of the Alliance for Business and Education Leadership (ABEL) program.
 The purpose of the ABEL program is to link education with business so that all students are better prepared to succeed in the evolving workplace.
 They also offer OSHA and company-specific gas and oil industry training.

-Catalyst Connection – Catalyst Connection is a manufacturing consulting group that is committed to advancing the performance of manufacturing companies in southwestern Pennsylvania.
-Serving the manufacturing sector for over 22 years, Catalyst Connection provides the latest industry best practices through training courses, workshops, and webinars for fresh approaches to everyday challenges and long-term goals.
+Catalyst Connection—Catalyst Connection is a manufacturing consulting group committed to advancing the performance of manufacturing companies in southwestern Pennsylvania.
+Serving the manufacturing sector for over 22 years, Catalyst Connection provides the latest industry best practices through training courses, workshops, and webinars, offering fresh approaches to everyday challenges and long-term goals.